-All permanent employees working for NPERS earn sick and vacation leave.
+All permanent employees working for NPERS earn sick and annual leave and are allowed to accumulate compensatory leave rather than being paid overtime.
 Temporary and intermittent employees and Board members are not eligible for paid leave.
 The liability has been calculated using the vesting method, in which leave amounts, for both employees who are currently eligible to receive termination payments and other employees who are expected to become eligible in the future to receive such payments upon termination, are included.